-Hosting a website traditionally uses a dedicated, shared physical or virtual server and some software that will serve the features of the site.
-Monitoring and continuously updating both Hardware and Software are not simple tasks, not to mention the risk of unavailability.
+Hosting a website traditionally uses a dedicated, shared physical or virtual server and some software that will serve the site’s features.
+Monitoring and continuously updating hardware and Software are not simple tasks, not to mention the risk of unavailability.
 The chance of losing a file or even the whole website is a risk that no one can afford; that is when AWS S3 Buckets comes in handy.
 On AWS servers, the risk of losing a file is virtually zero, and it is way more secure than saving data into a conventional data system such as flash drives, hard drives, or any other alternative media.

-AWS S3 buckets have redundancy in its storage system.
+AWS S3 buckets have redundancy in their storage system.
 In other words, it replicates each file stored in a bucket on several different servers.
-So, in addition to having a copy of your data in many different servers, you also have its redundancy increased by replicating it in other regions, countries and continents.
+So, in addition to having a copy of your data in many different servers, you also have its redundancy increased by replicating it in other regions, countries, and continents.

 “AWS s3 stores data as objects within resources called “buckets.”
-These buckets allow its users to store as many objects as you want, as well as save, read, and delete objects. “
+These buckets allow users to store as many objects as they want and save, read, and delete objects. “

 - Very high availability (99.99% uptime)